SESYNC-ci/basic-git-lesson/slides/config.md

 language in the version control world.
 If you are doing this lesson using the SESYNC [RStudio server](https://rstudio.sesync.org) or another SESYNC server, you won't need to take any other action.
+However, you should be aware that any documentation, tutorial, or StackOverflow post written before 2020 will assume your default branch is called `master`.
 {:.notes}

 If you are doing this lesson on your local machine, we recommend setting the